deephacks/awesome-jvm/readme.md

 * [JVMTI](https://docs.oracle.com/javase/8/docs/technotes/guides/jvmti/) - Provide a native API to inspect the state and to control the execution of applications running in the JVM.
 * [jvmtop](https://github.com/patric-r/jvmtop) - Lightweight console application to monitor running jvms on a machine in top-like manner.
 * [Overseer](http://www.peternier.com/projects/overseer/overseer.php) - Low-Level Hardware Monitoring and Management for Java.
+* [perf-map-agent](https://github.com/jrudolph/perf-map-agent) - Generate method mappings to use with the linux `perf` tool.
 * [perfj](https://github.com/coderplay/perfj) - Linux perf for java programs.
 * [polarbear](https://github.com/Cue/polarbear) - A tool to help diagnose OutOfMemoryError conditions.
 * [Riemann JVM Profiler](https://github.com/riemann/riemann-jvm-profiler) - JVM agent which sends function-level profiler telemetry to a Riemann server for analysis, visualization, and storage.